Orchestrator#

 Initialize a Colocated Model#

-In the next stage of the experiment, we launch the application script with a co-located database by configuring and creating a SmartSim colocated Model.
+In the next stage of the Experiment, we launch the application script with a co-located Orchestrator by configuring and creating a SmartSim colocated Model.

 Step 1: Configure#